-In truth, Highway 50 is a nice long stretch (more than 300 miles) of remarkably untraveled highway, a narrow ribbon wending through high desert blanketed by sagebrush with views of mountains on the horizon.
+In our experience, Highway 50 is a nice long stretch (more than 300 miles) of remarkably untraveled highway.
+It’s a narrow ribbon wending through high desert, blanketed by sagebrush, with views of mountains on the horizon.
 It’s true that towns are few and far between—mostly tiny, rough around the edges, and with only the most basic amenities.
-And it’s definitely a good idea to fill your gas tank at every opportunity—about every 75-100 miles.
+And it’s definitely a good idea to top off your gas tank at every opportunity, which occurs about every 75-100 miles.

-• Hickison Petroglyphs.
-Located about halfway along Highway 50 is a rustic (very rustic) BLM campground, approximately 25 miles east of Austin.
-There are no hookups, and no water—but it’s free.
+Located about halfway along Highway 50 is a rustic BLM campground.
+There are no hookups, and no water available—but it’s free.
 The petroglyphs are what attracted us.
-After all of the fabulous petroglyphs we’ve seen in our travels in the southwest, these are—to be polite—underwhelming.
+After all of the fabulous petroglyphs we’ve seen in our travels in the southwest, these were underwhelming.
 But the scenery is beautiful and the campground is peaceful.

 We arrived and thought we were alone until we saw three goats ambling through our site.
-I did a double take, trying to make sense of what I was seeing, and then met the goat owners—a young couple traveling from northern California to their new home in Colorado (the goats traveled in comfort in the back of their small pickup truck).
-We spent an enjoyable couple of hours hiking with the goat family on the trails above the campground—it was a surreal and yet somehow absolutely perfect Highway 50 experience.
+I did a double take, trying to make sense of what I was seeing.
+The goat owners soon followed, a young couple traveling from northern California to their new home in Colorado.
+The goats traveled in comfort in the back of their small pickup truck.
+We spent an enjoyable couple of hours hiking with the goat family on the trails above the campground.
+It was a surreal and yet somehow absolutely perfect Highway 50 experience.